grz0zrg/fas/README.md

 Wavetable synthesis is a sound synthesis technique that employ arbitrary periodic waveforms in the production of musical tones or notes.

-Wavetable synthesis use single cycle waveforms / samples loaded from the `waves` folder.
+Wavetable synthesis use single cycle waveforms / samples loaded from the `waves` directory.
 Wave lookup is monophonic.

 The implementation is similar to PPG synths with linear interpolation (sampling & wave change) but no oversampling. (may alias)